 Like Haad Yao, Salad Beach also has a lot of high-end development on its shores, which takes away from its beauty, especially as you need to walk through a resort to enter the beach.

 With all that said, Haad Salad is still one of the most beautiful beaches in Koh Phangan.

 Around the corner from Secret Beach is Haad Yao.
-This is a popular beach for high-end resorts, which does take away from its beauty slightly.
+This is a popular beach for high-end resorts, which does take away from its beauty.

 It's also not a bad beach to do some morning yoga.

 In the far north is the little town of Chaloklum.
 It has much more of a Thai feel here that other parts of the island have lost.
-There's a couple of cool cafes and vegan restaurants here to chill.
-The beach is usually quiet, but can get busy around full moon times.
+There are a couple of cool cafes and vegan restaurants here to chill.
+The beach is usually quiet but can get busy around full moon times.

 However, the beach is long and you can always find a perfect spot to relax and chill.
-There's a couple of rope swings too, if you're looking for an instagram shoot.
+There are a couple of rope swings too if you're looking for an Insta shoot.